 Let’s see whether the SSRS reports are available or not.

-- Launch any particular report from console itself
+Launch Admin console.
+Navigate to \Monitoring\Overview\Reporting\Reports.
+Launch any particular report from the console itself.

 Anoop is Microsoft MVP!
 He is a Device Management Admin with more than 20 years of experience (calculation done in 2021) in IT.
 He is Blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc.